- Frequently Asked Questions -

 A smooth and positive experience.

-We begin by greeting you and your fur baby, making sure our patient feels safe and comfortable.
+We begin by greeting you and your pet, making sure our patient feels safe and comfortable.
 We then gather all your pet's medical history as well as any additional concerns or questions you may have.

 After some socializing with our nursing staff, your pet will be taken to the pet dental (treatment) area.
 After receiving a thorough veterinary dental exam and dental charting, our veterinarian will determine whether your pet is a good candidate for the procedure.